ChrisTimbol/minimalWPTheme/readme.txt

-Minimalistic WordPress Theme
+# Minimalistic WordPress Theme

-Welcome to the Minimalistic WordPress theme — a blend of simplicity and functionality.
-Crafted with the intent of understanding the core structure of classic WordPress theme development, this theme embodies a clean, responsive layout without the need for additional plugins.
-Whether you're showcasing blog posts or portfolio projects, Minimalistic ensures a seamless presentation.
-As we evolve, expect periodic feature updates that enhance your experience even further.
+Welcome to the Minimalistic WordPress theme.
+Designed for simplicity and functionality, this theme offers a clean, responsive layout without the need for additional plugins.
+Ideal for showcasing blog posts or portfolio projects, and crafted to understand classic WordPress theme development.
+Periodic feature updates will enhance your experience.

-Getting Started
+## Getting Started

-Ensure you're working on a WordPress installation.
-Then, follow these steps to get your theme up and running:
+Ensure you're on a WordPress installation and follow these steps:

-Installation
+### Installation

-Download & Install: Grab the theme and place it in your wp-content/themes directory.
+1. Download and place the theme in `wp-content/themes`.
-Activate: Navigate to Appearance > Themes in your WordPress dashboard, find "Minimalistic" and click "Activate".
+2. Go to `Appearance` > `Themes` and activate "Minimalistic".

-Configuration
+### Configuration

-Import Sample Content: To get a feel of the theme, import the user test data from site-example.xml via Tools > Import > WordPress Importer.
+3. Import sample data from `site-example.xml` via `Tools` > `Import` > `WordPress Importer`.
-Personalize Your Site: Head over to Appearance > Customize > Site Identity to set up your site's title and tagline.
-Craft Your Content: Begin adding posts and categorizing them.
+4. Set your site's title and tagline at `Appearance` > `Customize` > `Site Identity`.
+5. Add and categorize your posts.
-Showcase Your Work: Add your projects and use the portfolio layout page template to categorize and display them beautifully.
+6. Add projects and display them using the portfolio layout page template.
-Utilize the Archive Layout: Implement the 3-column archive layout to display your content in a visually appealing manner.
+7. Use the 3-column archive layout for a visually appealing content display.
-Blog Page Template: Use the dedicated page template for your blog, which comes with a customizable sidebar widget, allowing you to tailor the content and tools your readers see alongside your posts.
+8. For your blog, there's a dedicated page template with a customizable sidebar widget.

+---

-Thank you for choosing Minimalistic.
-Dive in, explore, and make the digital space truly yours.
-For updates and support, stay tuned!
+Thanks for choosing Minimalistic.
+For updates and support, stay connected!